sith-lab/amulet/README.md

 - CleanupSpec
 - STT
 - SpecLFB
-- DOLMA (In progress; Benchmarking is unimplemented yet)

 Please reach out if you would like to add support for your defense, we will be happy to accept a PR.